gogamarra/Automated-ELK-Stack/README.md

 - ELK Configuration
   - Machines Being Monitored
   - Beats in Use
-- SCREENSHOTS - Success Build and Dashboard Confirmation
+- SCREENSHOTS - Successful Build and Dashboard Confirmation
 - How to Use the Ansible Playbook Builds

 ## Network Diagram